aaccurso/aaccurso.github.io/_drafts/my-react-app.md

 categories: react create-react-app react-scripts linters git-hooks
 ---

-After working half a year with React and it's ecosystem I though it was a good moment to analyze the things I'd like to take into account on future React projects.
+After working half a year with React and it's ecosystem, I though it was a good moment to analyze the things I'd like to take into account on future React projects.

 ## Create React App

-Create React apps with no build configuration.
+On my first important project with React I decided to start off using the popular [create-react-app](https://github.com/facebookincubator/create-react-app) module, which let's you create react apps with no build configuration.

+Soon I realized the project had some specific configuration needs (like [integrating PIXI.js](https://github.com/pixijs/pixi.js/issues/1854) with the build process) so I decided to [`eject`](https://github.com/facebookincubator/create-react-app#converting-to-a-custom-setup) in order to have control over the project build.

+> Luckily, PIXI community figured out how to import the library as a ES6 module [in v4.1.1](https://github.com/pixijs/pixi.js/pull/2981).

 ## Custom React-Scripts